Raman Skirmunt: In interwar Poland (1921-1939)

 After the Polish-Soviet War and the division of Belarus according to the Riga Peace Treaty, he accepted Polish citizenship, while advocating autonomy for West Belarus within the Second Polish Republic, but was no longer politically active, mostly concentrating on his life in his manor.
 In 1923-1928 he held the elected position of judge of the Pinsk District Court.
 In 1923-1927 he was also the chairman of the Poleski District Society of Agriculture (Pinsk).

 He took an active part in the social and cultural life of the Poleski Voivodeship.
 He devoted himself to literary studies and was engaged in the local history of Polesia, taking part in the creation of the Polesia Museum in Pinsk and supporting the idea of inter-ethnic and inter-religious tolerance in the region.

 Only after the "May Coup" in 1926 did he regain interest in politics at the national level.
 In 1929 Skirmunt became a member of the Council of the Conservative Organization of State Work - a public association of the political group "Vilnius Conservatives", and in 1930 was elected senator (1930-1935) from the Pola Voivodeship, joining the Nonpartisan Bloc for Cooperation with the Government, which supported the policies of József Piłsudski.
 Skirmunt opposed the Polishization of the Belarusian population.

-Vilnius conservatives (Prince Eustachy Sapieha and Stanislav Matskevich (1896-1966)) also took an active part in drafting the new constitution of the Second Polish-Lithuanian Commonwealth, adopted on April 23, 1935.
-On August 28, 1933, in Vilnius, in the building of the Vilnius Land Bank, a meeting convened by the Conservative Organization of State Work was held, at which Prince Sapieha, who wrote the treatise "Constitution of State Interests" (Konstytucja racji stanu"), read a report on the legal solutions proposed in the new constitution.
+Vilnius conservatives (Prince Eustachy Sapieha and Stanislav Matskevich (1896-1966)) also took an active part in drafting the new constitution of the Second Polish-Lithuanian Commonwealth, adopted on 23 April 1935.
+On 28 August 1933, in Vilnius, in the building of the Vilnius Land Bank, a meeting convened by the Conservative Organization of State Work was held, at which Prince Sapieha, who wrote the treatise "Constitution of State Interests" (Konstytucja racji stanu"), read a report on the legal solutions proposed in the new constitution.
 The meeting was chaired and managed by Senator Skirmunt.